 Back to school for kids means getting new clothes and supplies, seeing old friends, and hoping the teacher will be "cool."
 For children with allergies, the fall season, and possibly school itself, can also bring on the arrival of symptoms, such as sneezing, runny nose, itchy eyes, headaches and hives.
 These children, and their parents, can manage allergies at school with awareness, good planning and communication.

 Discuss any conditions that might be a problem, and try to work out solutions.
 If your child has never had allergies before and suddenly comes home from school with symptoms, find out what he or she was doing just before the reactions occurred.
 If it's not a cold, it's probably allergies, especially if someone else in the family has them.

 Kids can also monitor their own reactions.
 They shouldn't volunteer to feed the gerbil, and if they touch it, they should wash their hands afterwards.
 Also, they should choose a desk on the other side of the room from the animal cage.

-Field trips.
 Allergies should not exclude any child from field trips.
 School officials should know who has a problem and what to do about it.
 For severely allergic kids, be sure to take along their medications.
 However, a petting zoo for small children may cause flare-ups because children actually touch the animals.